Approximate co-sufficient sampling with regularization: Numerical experiments

 \subsubsection{Simulation: results}

 Next, we turn to the results of this simulation.
 In Figure~\ref{fig:regression1}, we show the power of the methods for isotonic regression (left) and sparse regression (right).
 We see that aCSS (in its original unconstrained form as proposed by \cite{barber2020testing}) quickly loses Type I error control as $\sigma$ increases---this is exactly as expected from the theory, since the excess Type I error rate is characterized by a term scaling as $\sigma r(\theta_0)$, where $r(\theta_0)$ bounds the estimation error $\|\hat\theta-\theta_0\|$ and therefore is high in the unconstrained setting.
 This means that, to maintain (approximate) Type I error control with aCSS, we would need to use a small value of $\sigma$, which in turn leads to low power under the alternative.
 On the other hand, for our proposed methods---constrained aCSS in the isotonic example, and $\ell_{1}$-penalized aCSS in the sparse example---we see that approximate Type I error control is well maintained even for larger values of $\sigma$, which allows for fairly high power without losing validity.
 Of course, in each case, the power of the oracle method is higher, as the oracle is given access to the true parameter $\theta_0$ for the null distribution.

-To better understand the difference in performance in terms of Type I error rate, in Figure~\ref{fig:regression2} we show the Type I error as a function of the parameter $\sigma$.
-For both settings, we see that aCSS suffers a rapid increase in Type I error rate, thus necessitating a very small value of $\sigma$ to maintain validity, while constrained or penalized aCSS maintains Type I error control across a broad range of values of $\sigma$.
-Finally, Figure~\ref{fig:regression3} illustrates the issue of Type I error in more detail for the specific choice $\sigma=7$ for both examples (chosen to be large enough so that the methods can achieve substantial power).
-This figure shows a highly nonuniform distribution of the p-values for aCSS, in contrast to the approximately uniform distribution for constrained or penalized aCSS.
+We also compare our method to alternative approaches that might be considered but are invalid for testing conditional independence between $X$ and $Y$ when the conditional distribution $Y\mid X$ is unknown.
+In Example \ref{example:isotonic}, we compare against a $t$-test that regresses $Y$ on $X$ and tests the significance of the coefficient for $X$.
+In Example \ref{example:sparse}, we compare against high-dimensional inference using the de-sparsified Lasso \citep{dezeure2015high}, which tests the significance of $X$’s coefficient on $Y$.
+While this approach accounts for high-dimensional settings, it does not accommodate correlation or conditional independence.
+As shown in Figure~\ref{fig:regression1}, these alternative methods fail to control the Type I error, yielding values significantly larger than the nominal level of 0.05.